-The inclusion of appropriately justified pre-existing software (PSW) components into a computer based system may not only be beneficial for productivity but, if applied correctly, may also increase confidence that the system is safe.
-The benefit stems from the premise that PSW components have often been used in many applications, and their operating experience, when assessable and representative, can be taken into account.
+The inclusion of appropriately justified PSW components into a computer based system can be beneficial for productivity and, if applied correctly, may still give adequate confidence that the system is safe.
+Adequate confidence will usually depend on evidence that the PSW component has been used in many applications, and its operating experience can be taken into account because it is sufficiently assessable and representative.
 Reusable software components that are adequately specified, verified and proven for safety critical applications in other industries may be available and reusable in the nuclear industry.
-Proper application of such components, supported with appropriate justification, may reduce the assessment effort.
 Licensees may wish to make use of such software.
 Its previous assessment and contributing evidence such as independent verification records and documented operating experience are helpful but are not sufficient.

-This guidance on pre-existing software components is intended to enable their use in a safetycritical system without complete re-engineering of the PSW components or compromising system safety.
+This guidance on pre-existing software components is intended to enable their use in a safety-critical system without complete re-engineering of the PSW components or compromising system safety.
 Examples of PSW components are: real-time operating system services; device drivers or interfaces to hardware devices; mathematical libraries; timing monitors; and application logic subroutines.

-1.4.2.1 The functional behaviour and non-functional qualities of the PSW is often not clearly specified and documented.

-1.4.2.2 It is doubtful that evidence will be available to demonstrate that the PSW has been developed and produced in accordance with a defined safety life cycle such as outlined in IEC 60880.
+- 1.4.2.1 The functional behaviour and non-functional qualities of the PSW is often not clearly specified and documented. - 1.4.2.2 It is doubtful that evidence will be available to demonstrate that the PSW has been developed and produced in accordance with a defined safety life cycle such as outlined in IEC 60880.

-1.4.2.3 The documentation and data on operational experience of the PSW are often not adequate enough to provide the evidence which would be required to compensate for the lack of knowledge on the PSW product and on its development process.

-1.4.2.4 As a result of issues 1.4.2.1, 1.4.2.2 and 1.4.2.3, acceptance criteria and procedures of investigation for demonstrating fitness for purpose of PSW for a specific application may be difficult to put in place.

-1.4.2.5 The operational experience related to the PSW may not be in exact correspondence with that of the intended application.
+- 1.4.2.3 The documentation and data on operational experience of the PSW are often not adequate enough to provide the evidence which would be required to compensate for the lack of knowledge on the PSW product and on its development process. - 1.4.2.4 As a result of issues 1.4.2.1, 1.4.2.2 and 1.4.2.3, acceptance criteria and procedures of investigation for demonstrating fitness for purpose of PSW for a specific application may be difficult to put in place. - 1.4.2.5 The operational experience related to the PSW may not be in exact correspondence with that of the intended application.
 Therefore, software paths of unknown quality may be invoked by the application.